 In a nutshell

 - 3 or 4 days are perfect for your first city trip to Lisbon.
-In this time you can see the most beautiful places in Lisbon and fall in love with the flair of the city.
+During this time, you can see the most beautiful places in Lisbon and really get a feel for the city.

-- In this article, we give you our suggested itinerary for 3 days in Lisbon and tell you how to extend it to 4 days.
+- In this article, we share our suggested 3-day itinerary for Lisbon and show you how to easily extend it to 4 days.

-- We also have numerous cool tips for restaurants and hotels and explain how to get around in Lisbon.
+- You’ll also find plenty of great tips for restaurants and hotels and learn how to get around Lisbon with ease.

 If you are in Lisbon for three or four days, you should definitely stay in the city center.
 This will save you the time you would otherwise need to travel to the city center.